Khalaf649/SignalVistaHub/Readme.md

 >
 > Sensitive and large AI model files are excluded from version control using `.gitignore` for privacy and storage optimization.

+---

 ## 💻 Client Overview

 The **client** provides an intuitive interface for visualizing, analyzing, and exploring **multi-channel signals**.
-It includes three major analysis modules.
+It includes major analysis modules for ECG, EEG, Doppler, Drone, and SAR signals.

 ---